-Kiosks and carts, for example those typically located in shopping malls and public markets, are not eligible for the WISE Certification program.
+Carts typically located in shopping malls and public markets, are not eligible for the WISE Certification program.
+Repair centers in co-working spaces are not eligible for WISE Certification.

-2.2 Remote Technician Organization
+2.2 Remote Technician Organization ("We Come to You")

-A Remote Technician Organization is defined as an organization providing a resolution at a customer's home or place of the customer's choosing at a location where a repair can be safely completed.
+A Remote Technician Organization or "We Come to You" is defined as an organization providing a resolution at a customer's home or place of the customer's choosing at a location where a repair can be safely completed.
 In this scenario, the technician is traveling to the customer for a resolution.

-To qualify for WISE Certification, the organization's primary scope of work shall be focused around wireless device or consumer electronics repair or installation, with a minimum of one year experience.
+To qualify for WISE Certification, the organization's primary scope of work shall be focused on wireless device or consumer electronics repair or installation, with a minimum of one year experience.
 Certification applies to the organization as an organizational entity.

-Organizations may be local, regional, national or international.
+Organizations may be local, regional, national, or international.

-Section 3 Requirements
+Section 3 ASP Requirements